 Ridesharing apps have made a significant impact on how we get around in our day-to-day life.
 If you know that you will be able to use apps such as Uber when you get back from your vacation, well, that makes the decision a little bit easier.

 You will need some money when you get back from your travels if you plan on using these ridesharing apps.
-So, the key is not to spend all your money on your travels but instead to keep some.
+So, the key is not to spend all your money on your travels.

 Hopefully, we have made the decision a little bit easier.
 I do feel that with all the information presented in this article, some people might have a slightly harder time.
 However, the information in this article is drawn from personal experience, so read through the article, bookmark the page and come back if you still find yourself struggling to decide.